-Use this next-level hack to train Gmail to work your way
+This next-level hack trains Gmail to work the way you think

 If you want to optimize your inbox, you have to accept a tough but unavoidable reality.
-In the land of email, there is no Holy Grail—no single, magical step that’ll deliver you to a state of email utopia.
+In the land of email, there is no holy grail—no single, magical step that’ll deliver you to a state of email utopia.

 Instead, achieving a manageable, organized inbox is a multilayered process, one in which numerous hacks, tricks, and tools come together to create a setup that works for you.
 And at the center of that process is your actual inbox and its built-in method of message presentation.